CDSoft/pp/README.md

 -   uml
 -   ditaa

-`pp` will not create any directory, the path where the image is written must already exist.
+`pp` will not create any directory,i the path where the image is written must already exist.

 ![](doc/img/pp-generators.png)